-LANGUAGE: Vocabulary Acquisition and Use CCSS.ELA-Literacy.L.3.4 Determine or clarify the meaning of unknown and multiple-meaning word and phrases based on grade 3 reading and content, choosing flexibly from a range of strategies.
-CCSS.ELA-Literacy.L.3.4c Use a known root word as a clue to the meaning of an unknown word with the same root (e.g., company, companion).
-SADLIER VOCABULARY WORKSHOP LEVEL GREEN FEATURE & LOCATION 7.
-You might go to an auditorium to listen to a concert.
-Word Study Lesson Plans: Word Families, TE pp. T29; Word Parts and Base Words, TE p.
+Vocabulary Acquisition and Use ELAGSE3L4 Determine or clarify the meaning of unknown and multiple-meaning word and phrases based on grade 3 reading and content, choosing flexibly from a range of strategies. c.
+Use a known root word as a clue to the meaning of an unknown word with the same root (e.g., company, companion).
+SADLIER VOCABULARY WORKSHOP LEVEL GREEN FEATURE & LOCATION DESCRIPTION Word Study Lesson Plans: Word Families, TE pp. T29; Word Parts and Base Words, TE p.
 T30; Roots (loc, aud), TE p.
-T34 Example [Level Green, TE p.T30] TEACH Model how knowing the meaning of the base word common can help you figure out the meaning of the word uncommon.
-Continue similarly with the word gloom.
-DESCRIPTION figure out the meaning of the new word.
+T34 Example [Level Green, TE p.
+T30] TEACH Model how knowing the meaning of the base word common can help you figure out the meaning of the word uncommon.
+Continue similarly with the word gloom. base word that they might know.
+This will help them figure out the meaning of the new word.
 In Word Study: Roots, students learn that a root is the main part of a word.
 Roots have meaning, but few roots can stand alone.
 Knowing the meaning of a root can help them figure out the meaning of a word.
 The Teacher's Edition includes a lesson plan with learning activities for three stages of instruction: TEACH, PRACTICE/APPLY, and FOLLOW-UP.
-LANGUAGE: Vocabulary Acquisition and Use CCSS.ELA-Literacy.L.3.4 Determine or clarify the meaning of unknown and multiple-meaning word and phrases based on grade 3 reading and content, choosing flexibly from a range of strategies.
-CCSS.ELA-Literacy.L.3.4d Use glossaries or beginning dictionaries, both print and digital, to determine or clarify the precise meaning of key words and phrases.
-SADLIER VOCABULARY WORKSHOP LEVEL GREEN FEATURE & LOCATION Definitions: Unit 1, pp. 8-9; Unit 2, pp. 18-19; Unit 3, pp. 28-29; Unit 4, pp. 38-39; Unit 5, pp. 48-49; Unit 6, pp. 58-59; Unit 7, pp. 70-71; Unit 8, pp. 80-81; Unit 9, pp. 90-91; Unit 10, pp. 100-101; Unit 11, pp. 110-111; Unit 12, pp. 120-121; Unit 13, pp. 132-133; Unit 14, pp. 142-143; Unit 15, pp. 152-153; Unit 16, pp. 162-163; Unit 17, pp. 172-173; Unit 18, pp. 182-183 Example [Level Green, p.
+LANGUAGE L Vocabulary Acquisition and Use ELAGSE3L4 Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on grade 3 reading and content, choosing flexibly from an array of strategies. d.
+Use glossaries or beginning dictionaries, both print and digital, to determine or clarify the precise meaning of key words and phrases.
+SADLIER VOCABULARY WORKSHOP LEVEL GREEN FEATURE & LOCATION DESCRIPTION Definitions: Unit 1, pp. 8-9; Unit 2, pp. 18-19; Unit 3, pp. 28- 29; Unit 4, pp. 38-39; Unit 5, pp. 48-49; Unit 6, pp. 58-59; Unit 7, pp. 70-71; Unit 8, pp. 80-81; Unit 9, pp. 90-91; Unit 10, pp. 100-101; Unit 11, pp. 110-111; Unit 12, pp. 120-121; Unit 13, pp. 132-133; Unit 14, pp. 142-143; Unit 15, pp. 152-153; Unit 16, pp. 162-163; Unit 17, pp. 172-173; Unit 18, pp. 182-183 Example [Level Green, p.
 58] 10. wisdom (wiz' dəm) (n.) knowledge and good sense, especially as a result of experience Grandparents have much wisdom about life.

-SYNONYMS: judgment, understanding, intelligence ANTONYMS: ignorance Definitions Lesson Plan: TE p.
-T24 DESCRIPTION Located immediately after the Unit passage is Definitions, a two-page alphabetical listing of each of the 10 Unit words.
+SYNONYMS: judgment, understanding, ANTONYMS: ignorance intelligence Definitions Lesson Plan: TE p.
+T24 Located immediately after the Unit passage is Definitions, a twopage alphabetical listing of each of the 10 Unit words.
 The dictionary-style entry for each word includes its spelling, pronunciation, part (or parts) of speech, an illustrating picture (if applicable), and a short definition.
 The Teacher's Edition includes a Definitions lesson plan with learning activities for three stages of instruction: TEACH, PRACTICE/APPLY, and FOLLOW-UP.
-There is also a reference to online resources located at vocabularyworkshop.com: iWords Audio Program and Audio Glossary.
+There is also a reference to a online resources located at vocabularyworkshop.com: iWords Audio Program and Audio Glossary.